sh3llm4g1ck/sh3llm4g1ck.github.io/_posts/overthewire-bandit/2022-03-10-overthewire-bandit.md

 UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK
 ```

-Other way that will also work using single/double quotes:
+Other way that will also work is using single/double quotes:

 ```
 bandit2@bandit:~$ cat "spaces in this filename"